mv-2112/canonical-openstack-docs/how-to/misc/scaling-down-the-cluster.rst

 These instructions show how to remove a node with the exception of the primary (bootstrap) node.
-For instructions on the latter, see page `Removing the primary node </t/39001>`__.
+For instructions on the latter, see page :doc:`Removing the primary node </how-to/misc/removing-the-primary-node>`.
 Note that, in terms of removing nodes, the primary node is always the last to be removed.

 Remove the node
 ---------------